NAMADAJR/Phase-1-week-3-codechallange/readme.md

 ## Project Description
 The project is a web application called "Flatdango-Flatiron Movie Theater".
 It is a movie theater website where users can browse and purchase tickets for movies.
 The website is built using HTML, CSS, and JavaScript.

+Here is the link to the website : [(https://namadajr.github.io/Phase-1-week-3-codechallange/)](https://namadajr.github.io/Phase-1-week-3-codechallange/)

 The website has the following features:

 -A landing page with a header and a container for displaying movie posters.

--A sidebar on the left side of the container that displays movie details such as title, runtime, showtime, and tickets sold.
+-A sidebar on the left side of the container that displays movies available,

 -Each movie poster has a button to purchase tickets.